Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 2.md

 Navigate to the dashboard tab, to the right of the terminal tab and enter "8080" as the port number.
 Then select "Display Port" and a "Welcome to nginx" screen should appear.
 Note that if you delete your Pod, a new one will be deployed by your Deployment, but you will have to re-run the kubectl port-forward command as your pod is now under a different name.

----

 Step 3:

+Once finished, stop the port forward

+`^C
+`{{execute}}

-Once you're finished, stop the port forward with control + c and you can remove everything with the below command:
+Lastly, remove the service and the deployment with the below command:
 `kubectl delete svc,deploy -l user=a123456
 `{{execute}}